Your County needs a Volunteer Co-ordinator. Here's how you can make it happen!

 We are delighted that the achievements of Club and County volunteers have received wider recognition:

-- Karen Bowen (see video) of Team Bath AS is Swim England's Volunteer of the Year for 2017!
+- Karen Bowen (see video) of Team Bath AS was Swim England's Volunteer of the Year for 2017!
 Sue Dors and Paul Robbins of Swim England South West presented Karen with a bouquet at the Team Bath AS Meet on November.

 - Nikki Hammond, valued J1 official and Officials Co-ordinator for Team Bath AS was Swim England South West Volunteer of the Month in September 2017.